aws-samples/aws-appsync-presence-api/README.md

 - `schema.ts` describes the GraphQl schema as code first
 - `presence-stack.ts` describes the main stack, including the previous schema

+Use either `npm run deploy` or `cdk deploy` to deploy the infrastructure in your account.
+The second command assumes you have built the typescript files before running it.

 ## Tests
+There are some tests available in the `/test` subfolder, mostly given out as example.
+They are not intented for full coverage of the code.
+They are build using the [Jest](https://jestjs.io/en/) framework.
+This subfolder also contains a `mock` to gather simple mocking implementations of some AWS services (such as AppSync) used for unit tests.
+The three type of tests are:
+- **stack**: test the stack output from the CDK commands.
+- **functions**: unit tests to test the lambda functions handler mainly.
+- **integration**: integration tests that can be run against a test or staging environment